Projects

 Publications and Working Papers

-The Power of Certainty: Experimental Evidence on the Effective Design of Free Tuition Policies (with Susan Dynarski, Katherine Michelmore, Stephanie Owen, Shwetha Raghuraman)
+The Power of Certainty: Experimental Evidence on the Effective Design of Free Tuition Policies.
+2023.
+Elizabeth Burland, Susan Dynarski, Katherine Michelmore, Stephanie Owen, and Shwetha Raghuraman.
+American Economic Review: Insights.

 Abstract: Proposed “free college” policies vary widely in design.
 The simplest set tuition to zero for everyone.
 More targeted approaches limit free tuition to those who demonstrate need through an application process.
 We experimentally test the effects of these two models on the schooling decisions of low-income students.
 An unconditional free tuition offer from a large public university substantially increases application and enrollment rates.
 A free tuition offer contingent on proof of need has a much smaller effect on application and none on enrollment.
 These results are consistent with students placing a high value on financial certainty when making schooling decisions.

 Following in Their Footsteps or Avoiding Their Mistakes?
-The Role of Older Siblings in Shaping College Decision Making
+The Role of Older Siblings in Shaping College Decision Making.
+Elizabeth Burland.
+Under Review (Draft available upon request)

 Ongoing Data Collection